 There are 60 different forms of euonymus available from American sources.
 They range from evergreen shrubs, such as Japanese euonymus (Euonymus japonicus), to evergreen vines, such as wintercreeper euonymus (E. fortunei), to deciduous groundcovers, such as running euonymus (E. obovatus).
 All euonymus species prefer full sun or light shade and fertile, moist, well-drained soil.
 They do not tolerate waterlogged soil.
 For more information on growing euonymus refer to HGIC 1063, Euonymus.

 Powdery Mildew: Powdery mildew is the most common and possibly the most difficult disease to control on euonymus.
 It is caused by the fungus Oidium euonymi-japonici.
-Symptoms consist of a flat, white to gray growth primarily on the upper surfaces of the leaves, which can be rubbed off easily.
+Symptoms consist of a flat, white to gray growth primarily on the upper surfaces of the leaves, which can be partially rubbed off.
 Leaves may yellow slightly and drop, but heavy leaf drop is not a characteristic symptom.
 On young shoots leaves can become curled and scarred if infection is severe.

 Prevention & Treatment: Prune and destroy heavily diseased branches.
 Remove and destroy fallen leaves.
 Plant in a sunny area, do not crowd plants, and avoid overhead watering.
 Chemical applications should begin before new foliage is infected.
 Fungicides will protect foliage from infection (by killing the mildew spores as they germinate) but will not remove the dense, white fungal growth from infected leaves.
-Myclobutanil, propiconazole, and thiophanate-methyl have systemic properties and can be sprayed less often than sulfur, copper fungicides, or horticultural oil.
+Myclobutanil, propiconazole, and thiophanate-methyl have foliar systemic properties and can be sprayed less often than sulfur, copper fungicides, or horticultural oil.
 Mix horticultural oil at a 2% solution with water (5 tablespoons per gallon of water) to control powdery mildew.
 See Table 1 for examples of products.
 When powdery mildew persists and sprays are repeated, it is recommended to rotate fungicides to decrease the chance of fungi developing resistance.
 Read and follow all directions on the label.

 Crown Gall: Crown gall is caused by the soil-inhabiting bacterium Agrobacterium tumefaciens.
 Large, corky galls up to several inches in diameter appear at the base of the plant and on the stems and roots.
 The galls are rounded, with a rough, irregular surface.
 Plants with numerous galls are weakened, their growth is slowed, and leaves turn yellow.
 Branches may die back.
 The galls disrupt the flow of water and nutrients to the top of the plant.